How To Use

-Both buyer and seller (if incorporated) should have certificate of good standing for the other party available.
-These should be requested from appropriate state office approximately one to two weeks prior to closing.
+Both buyer and seller (if incorporated) should have a certificate of good standing for the other party available.
+These should be requested from the appropriate state office approximately one to two weeks prior to closing.

 If closing is in escrow, prepare detailed escrow agreement with clear instructions.
 Provide for payment of escrow fee.